bormaxi8080/bormaxi8080/README.md

 - [linkedin2md](https://github.com/bormaxi8080/linkedin2md) repository illustrates a scheme for building a simple resume/profile database based on a minimalist approach and storing structured profile information in markdown format

+- [Marshak Telegram Channel](https://t.me/mmarshak), our family channel based on Marshak's poetry

+- [Ebenya Rodiny (aka Fucking Motherland)](https://www.instagram.com/ebenya_rodiny/), one of the largest collections of graffiti and street art in the world

 <hr>

 ### My GitHub statistics: